 Parents and family members are welcome to visit UVA at any time.
 Final Exercises, Family Weekend, and Parent Orientation are times especially for parents and families.
-The University welcomes parents and family members at other activities and events, exhibits, and special programs.
+Beyond the Grounds, UVA Clubs hosts hundreds of events for alumni, parents, and friends around the world.

 Barring severe weather conditions, both Final Exercises ceremonies (on Saturday and Sunday mornings) take place on the Lawn.
 Details are on the web, but some important things to keep in mind: